gleich/auto_shorty/CONTRIBUTING.md

 # Contributing Guide

-Thank you so much for showing an interest in contributing to auto-shorty!
+Thank you so much for showing an interest in contributing to auto_shorty!
 I am excited to see what you have to add :)

 ## 🦀 Rust Toolchain

-auto-shorty uses the nightly distribution of the rust toolchain.
-You can get on the nightly edition of rustfmt, the only toolchain component used by auto-shorty, by running the following command:
+auto_shorty uses the nightly distribution of the rust toolchain.
+You can get on the nightly edition of rustfmt, the only toolchain component used by auto_shorty, by running the following command:

 ```bash
 rustup component add rustfmt --toolchain nightly